 Academic Resource Center

 The Academic Resource Center (ARC), home to academic counseling, the Student Academic Advisers (the SAs), the Tutor Program, premajor advising, and disability support services, is the place to go to for academic support.
 At the ARC students can pick up planners to help them schedule their semester, lay out major requirements, and create a tentative four-year plan.
 The ARC staff also can provide personalized guidance in study skills, schedule planning, goal definition, concentration, motivation, and test preparation.
+Study Skills Workshops are held each semester on these topics; students may sign up at the ARC, Memorial 325.

 Typically, the first contact a student has with the Bookstore is during the first days of the semester when he or she spends $400-$600 for textbooks and supplies.
 Students can pay with cash, check, bankcard, or they can charge purchases to their Whitman ID card.
 Students may use this charge privilege throughout the year to purchase anything in the store.
 These charges appear on the college’s itemized statement at the end of each month (a small interest charge will apply on all unpaid balances).
 We suggest working with your student to set any desired limits on the card’s use; you can remove the limit if you wish.